 Toys and play area surfaces can be sources of germs swapped between babies, toddlers, and adults, sometimes transmitting illness.
 While daycares and children's centers have their specific guidelines for toy cleanliness, you can use practical solutions to clean baby toys safely and effectively at home.

 Soap and Water

 Simply washing hands with soap and water is a great way to prevent spreading bacteria and viruses, and it works for toys and surfaces as well.
-Toys like plastic blocks, infant rattles, and teethers can easily be cleaned in the sink using dish soap and warm water.
+Toys such as plastic blocks, infant rattles, and teethers can easily be cleaned in the sink using dish soap and warm water.

 However, it is never safe to wash any electrical toy that can be plugged in by submerging it or placing it in soap and water.
 Even toys that include batteries with lights and sounds should not be cleaned in soap and water.
 Any water that enters the electrical parts can lead to shorts and the toy may no longer work.

 Some toys may be labeled as being dishwasher safe.
 Infant rattles, plastic blocks, large plastic pegs, plastic shape sorter pieces, and some bath toys can be placed on the top rack of the dishwasher.
 The hot water and soap in the dishwasher will help sanitize and clean toys.
 The dishwasher is also great for certain bath toys, which can begin to develop mold and mildew over time.

 Some cleaners have harsh chemicals that will remove germs, but many parents do not want their children to come in contact with them.
 Environmentally friendly cleaners include wipes and sprayable surface cleaners, which are safe for babies.

 Look for baby toy cleaners the do not include dyes, are biodegradable, and are free of phthalates and parabens.
 Since babies and toddlers mouth toys (especially when teething), environmentally safe cleaners are preferred.